People often use the terms digital signatures and electronic signatures interchangeably, unaware of the differences between the two.

 Digital signatures vs. electronic signatures

-The most important differences between digital signatures and electronic signatures concern signer authentication, content integrity, non-repudiation, and legal validity.
+The most important differences between digital signatures and electronic signatures concern signer identification, content integrity, non-repudiation, and legal validity.

-However, the same cannot be said about simple electronic signatures.
-These signatures either don’t have any way to check the signer’s identity or use imperfect methods such as email or text messages.
+However, this is not the case with simple electronic signatures.
+These signatures either lack a method to verify the signer’s identity or rely on less secure methods, like email or text messages.

 Such methods are fallible because email accounts can easily get hacked.
 As a result, one can never be one hundred percent sure about who really signed the documents.